Afghanistan: 168 passengers, including 107 Indians, evacuated on IAF flight

 An Indian Air Force repatriation flight on Sunday evacuated 168 passengers, including 107 Indians, from Afghanistan, reported NDTV.
 The flight, which was also carrying two Afghan senators and 24 Afghan Sikhs, landed at the Hindon air base in Ghaziabad.

+Those evacuated from Afghanistan were likely to be shifted to the Bangla Sahib Gurdwara in Delhi, NDTV reported.

-The passengers took RT-PCR tests for the coronavirus disease at the airport.
+The passengers took RT-PCR tests for Covid-19 at the airport.
+They will all be given free polio vaccines, Health Minister Mansukh Mandaviya said.

 Three other flights belonging to Air India, IndiGo and Vistara, carrying Indians citizens, left Kabul and landed in Dushanbe in Tajikistan and Qatar’s Doha.
 The flight from Tajikistan, carrying 87 Indians and two Nepali citizens, arrived in Delhi earlier in the day, reported the Hindustan Times.
 The flight from Doha with 135 Indians on board has left Qatar, according to ANI.